heoelri/adopac/labs/lab2/lab2.md

 * Select "Commit directly to the master branch"
 * Click "Save"

-This will now trigger our pipeline.
+As we have set the trigger to _none_, this will not trigger our pipeline automatically anymore.

-* Goto "Pipelines" > "Pipelines"
+* Click on "Run"
-* Select our pipeline
+* Select the "master" branch
-* Select the last run
+* Click on "Run"

-You'll directly see the first difference.
+You will directly see the first difference.
 Our pipeline has now two stages:

 ![Pipeline run with stages](img/lab2_pipeline_run_with_stages.png)